HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

   )
 }}

 As expected, the table shows that the group of sites that we have identified as PWAs (those having a service worker and manifest) tend to pass each Lighthouse PWA audit.
-While some audits that are non-PWA specific (e.g. setting viewports, or redirecting HTTP to HTTPS) are scored highly by all sites, there is a distinct difference for the PWA-specific audits, with these really only being used by PWA sites.
+While some audits that are non-PWA specific (for example, setting viewports, or redirecting HTTP to HTTPS) are scored highly by all sites, there is a distinct difference for the PWA-specific audits, with these really only being used by PWA sites.

 It's interesting to note that <a hreflang="en" href="https://web.dev/maskable-icon/">maskable icons</a> have a low pass-rate even for PWA sites compared to the rest of the PWA audits.
 Using maskable icons lets you enhance the look and feel of icons in Android devices, making them fill up the entire shape assigned to it (like a responsive feature for icons).
 This feature is optional and mostly interesting for PWAs that offer an installable experience.
 Unlike other PWA features (like offline), sites that are not PWAs will rarely be interested in it.